simonra/Utilities/Kafka/KeyValueApi/README.md

 (Can be interesting win on disk in mem/ramdisk in kubernetes for effectively encrypted in mem storage, but then again with key in same memory, why?)
 Plaintext vs encrypted on topic

-For configuring the connection to your Kafka cluster beyond the basics, see config settings supported by this utility and the environment variable names [in the KafkaConfig directory in the project](./Code/KeyValueApi/KafkaConfig/README.md#supported-variables) (should be everything per the 2.2.0 dotnet kafka packages).
+For configuring the connection to your Kafka cluster beyond the basics, see config settings supported by this utility and the environment variable names [in the KafkaConfig directory in the project](./Code/KeyValueApi/KafkaConfig/README.md#supported-variables) (should be everything per the 2.2.0 dotnet Kafka packages).

 <details>
 <summary>Baseline .NET configuration</summary>